unique locations in Italy

 Listed as the largest church in the world, the impressive basilica is considered one of the most important and holiest shrines in the Catholic Church and is renowned for its beautiful architecture and artwork.

-Built on the site where Saint Peter, one of Jesus’ apostles, was buried, St. Peter’s features a large dome, which is one of the most recognizable features of Rome’s skyline.
+Built on the site where Saint Peter, one of Jesus’ apostles, was buried, St. Peter’s features a large dome which is one of the most recognizable features of Rome’s skyline.

 The interior is embellished with magnificent works of art, including Michelangelo’s well-known sculpture, the Pieta, and Bernini’s ornate baldachin over the altar.